Chapter 1: Exposition and Bouquet #1

 "What!?"
 Miles came over and settled his hands on Waylon's shoulders, looking deep into his eyes.

-"Oh my dear, dumb bro.
-Have you been pining after a florist and never even heard of the language of flowers?"
+"Oh my dear, dumb little love biscuit.
+Have you been pining after a romantic florist sop like Eddie and never even heard of the language of flowers?"
 Waylon blushed and spluttered about how he obviously wasn't pining, but Miles kept giving him a flat yet pitying look.

 "Poor Eddie's even given you bouquets and you never bothered?"
 Another long sigh.